cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/discussion-prompts.md

 You may notice differences in characterization here (do any of the characters seem to have an inner life?) and in the treatment of enslaved people (who figure marginally in *Lysistrata*) and women.

 Lysistrata (or possibly the Athenian delegate) calls what happened in the play "mistakes" and warns against letting them happen again.
 The characters' transgressions against custom or social order are justified by the serious consequences of warfare.
-What transgressions take place in *The Two Manaechmuses,* what are the stakes and outcomes , and how does social order get restored?
+What transgressions take place in *The Two Manaechmuses,* what are the stakes and outcomes, and how does social order get restored?

 Looking forward to our discussions of this play!